eduardokota/eduardokota.github.io/README.md

 Code editor
 + [Sublime Text](http://www.sublimetext.com/) is the fastest.
 Need [Package Control](http://packagecontrol.io).
 [Freemium](http://www.freemium.org/what-is-freemium-2/) and proprietary.
 [Developed slowly](https://www.sublimetext.com/forum/viewtopic.php?f=2&t=17340&start=30) by [a single man](http://www.sublimetext.com/blog/).
-+ [Atom](https://atom.io/) has soolest design, crashes a lot, but getting better.
++ [Atom](https://atom.io/) has coolest design, crashes a lot, but getting better.
 [Developed by active Github volunteers](https://github.com/atom/atom).
 Hackable to the core!
 + [Brackets](http://brackets.io/) has fancy features, as Live Preview but I already use [Prepros](https://prepros.io/) for it.
 Developed by [Adobe corporation](http://www.adobe.com/).
 + [Atom](https://atom.io/) and [Brackets](https://atom.io/) have [FLOSS licence](https://en.wikipedia.org/wiki/Alternative_terms_for_free_software#FLOSS_2), are easier than [Sublime Text](http://www.sublimetext.com/) to use and learn, and accesible even for a layman.
 + [Emmet](http://emmet.io/) plugin/package is essential for web-developers in any editor.